ibm-watson-data-lab/cognitive-event-finder/README.md

 Note: You can specify alternative names for these databases.
 If you do so be sure to update your .env file.

 Finally, we need to populate our `sxswsessions` database.
-We've made the list of SXSW events available from a public Cloudant database @ https://opendata.cloudant.com/sxswsessions.
+We've made the list of SXSW events available @ https://opendata.cloudant.com/sxswsessions.

 You can use the replication feature in Cloudant to copy these events into your Cloudant database.